-In the last few years, the tourism industry strongly modified the marketing strategies with the diffusion of e-tourism portals in the Internet.
-Big tour operators are exploiting new technologies, such as web portals and e-mails, for both simplifying their advertising strategies and reducing the selling costs.
+In the last few years, the tourism industry has strongly modified marketing strategies with the diffusion of e-tourism portals in the Internet.
+Big tour operators are exploiting new technologies, such as web portals and e-mails, in order to both simplify their advertising strategies and reduce the selling costs.
 The efficacy of e-tourism solutions is also witnessed by the continuously growing community of e-buyers that prefer to surf the Internet for buying holiday packages.
-On the other hand, traditional travel agencies are undergoing a progressive lost of marketing competitiveness.
+On the other hand, traditional travel agencies are undergoing a progressive loss of marketing competitiveness.
 This is partially due to the presence of web portals, which basically exploit a new market.
-Indeed, Internet surfers often like to be engaged in self-composing their holiday by manually searching for flights, accommodation etc. Instead, the traditional selling process, which has its strength on both the direct contact with the customer and the knowledge about the customer habits, is experiencing a reduced efficiency.
+Indeed, Internet surfers often like to be engaged in self-composing their holiday by manually searching for flights, accommodation etc. Instead, the traditional selling process, whose strength lies in both direct contact with customer and knowledge about customer habits, is experiencing a reduced efficiency.
 This can be explained by the increased complexity of matching demand and offer.
 Indeed, travel agencies receive thousand of e-mails per day from tour operators containing new pre-packaged offers.
 Consequently, the employees of the agency cannot know all the available holiday packages (since they cannot analyze all of them).
-Moreover, customers are more exigent than in the past (e.g. the classic statement "I like the sea" might be enriched by "I like snorkeling", or "please find an hotel in Cortina" might be followed by "featuring beauty and fitness center") and they often do not declare immediately all their preferences and/or constraints (like, e.g., budget limits, preferred transportation mean or accommodation etc.).
-This knowledge of customers preferences plays a central role in the traditional selling process, but matching this information with the large unstructured e-mail database is both difficult to be carried out in a precise way and time consuming.
-Consequently, the seller is often unable to find in a short time the best possible solution.
+Moreover, customers are more demanding than in the past (e.g. the classic statement "I like the sea" might be enriched by "I like snorkeling", or "please find an hotel in Cortina" might be followed by "featuring beauty and fitness center") and they often do not declare immediately all their preferences and/or constraints (like, e.g., budget limits, preferred transportation mean or accommodation etc.).
+This knowledge of customers preferences plays a central role in the traditional selling process; However, the task of matching this information with the large unstructured e-mail database is both difficult to carry out in a precise way and is time consuming.
+Consequently, the seller is often unable to find the best possible solution to the customer needs in a short time.